 While Seattle has no mountains in the city limits, the nearby Seattle mountains are Mount Rainier, Mount Si, Olympic Mountains, Mount St. Helens, Mount Adams, and Mount Baker.
-These areas also feature famous Seattle mountain passes, offering stunning views and a gateway to incredible outdoor adventures.
+You cannot see all these mountains from Seattle, but they’re all just a short drive away.
+Let me share more about these 7 legendary mountains in and around Seattle.

 7 Nearby Seattle Mountains You Can See From the City